Post-9/11 GI Bill Rates

 Post-9/11 GI Bill Monthly Housing Allowance

-Your Monthly Housing Allowance (MHA) is based on the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
-Your MHA is based on the ZIP code for your school or campus where you are taking the majority of your classes.
-MHA rate increases based on BAH increases are effective Aug.
-1 (the beginning date of the academic year).
+Your monthly housing allowance (MHA) is based on the military's Basic Allowance for Housing (BAH) for an E-5 with dependents living in the ZIP code for your school or campus where you are taking the majority of your classes.
+Increases to the MHA are based on BAH increases and take effect Aug.
+1, the start date of the academic year.

 MHA Rate Exceptions